Teo44/OpenRoutePlanner/documentation/testing.md

 paths, while the second one gives the minimum actual average time, where each fails is calculated to have taken 5 seconds.

+We can see how IDA*'s performance gets better the denser the graph, probably because less iterations are needed to find a path.
+IDA* and Dijkstra's on the other hand slow down in the denser graphs with more arcs to examine per node.

 | Dijkstra's and A* total times | IDA* timeouts per test|
 | --- | --- |
 | ![Dijkstra's and A* total times](https://raw.githubusercontent.com/Teo44/OpenRoutePlanner/master/documentation/pictures/test3_total_times.png) | ![IDA* timeouts per test](https://raw.githubusercontent.com/Teo44/OpenRoutePlanner/master/documentation/pictures/test3_ida_timeouts.png) |